Financial risk management

 Equity price risk

-Wärtsilä has equity investments totalling EUR 12 million (11) in power plant companies, most of which are located in developing countries and performing well according to expectations.
+Wärtsilä has equity investments totalling EUR 10 million (12) in power plant companies, most of which are located in developing countries and performing well according to expectations.
 Additional information in Note 16.
-Available-for-sale financial assets.
+Financial assets and liabilities by measurement category.

 Capital risk management

 Wärtsilä’s policy is to secure a strong capital base to keep the confidence of investors and creditors and for the future development of the business.
 The capital is defined as total equity including non-controlling interests and net interest-bearing debt.
-The target for Wärtsilä is to maintain gearing below 0.50 and to pay a dividend equivalent to 50% of operational earnings per share.
+The target for Wärtsilä is to maintain gearing below 0.50 and to pay a dividend of at least 50% of earnings over the cycle